CopernicaMarketingSoftware/Documentation/Mailerq/5.0/database-access.md

 # The MailerQ database

 MailerQ uses a relational database to store all sorts of configuration data and delivery settings.
-The data stored in the database includes for example the delivery throttles and DKIM keys.
+The data stored in the database includes the delivery throttles and DKIM keys.
 The database is read and updated by MailerQ, but you are free to write your own scripts and programs that also modify this data.

-MailerQ supports multiple database platforms.
-Currently, we support MySQL(5.5+), MariaDB(5.5+), PostgreSQL(9.1+) and SQLite3 databases.
+MailerQ supports multiple database platforms: MySQL(5.5+), MariaDB(5.5+), PostgreSQL(9.1+) and SQLite3.
 The SQLite database is by far the simplest to set up because it does not require a server process to run.
 All you need is the "sqlite3" library to be installed on your system.

-The other database systems, MySQL, MariaDB and PostgreSQL, take a little more effort, but are not too difficult to install either.
-You only need to create the database and put the login and password in the MailerQ configuration file.
-MailerQ does the rest and creates all tables.
+The other database systems, MySQL, MariaDB and PostgreSQL, take a little more effort to set up, but they are not too difficult to install either.
+You just have to create the database and put the login and password in the MailerQ configuration file and MailerQ will do the rest: all the tables are created and will be filled with the settings that you enter via the management console.

 ## Database settings in the config file

 Only one variable has to be set in the config file to connect to a
-database: the "database" variable:
+database: the "database-address" variable:

 ```
-database:           sqlite:///path/to/database/file.sql
+database-address:   sqlite:///path/to/database/file.sql
-database:           mysql://user:password@hostname/databasename
+database-address:   mysql://user:password@hostname/databasename
-database:           postgresql://user:password@hostname/databasename
+database-address:   postgresql://user:password@hostname/databasename
 ```

 SQLite is the simplest database to set up, because you just specify the